Rohith-saidugari/ESPecially-Good-App/README.md

 # ESPecially-Good-App
-ractice working with tabbed applications, table view controllers, and a model
+Practice working with tabbed applications, table view controllers, and a model